Ale: Amber ale

-Amber ale is an American craft beer named after the hue it possesses from being flavored using caramel malt.
-The ale is brewed with an assortment of hops and has a balanced flavor.
+Amber ale is an American craft beer named after the hue it possesses from being flavoured using caramel malt.
+The ale is brewed with an assortment of hops and has a balanced flavour.
 It maintains a low level of esters and lacks any trace of diacetyl, leading to a moderately bitter and slightly fruity undertone.
 The ABV of amber ales ranges anywhere from 4.4% to 5.4%.

 Sour ale

-Sour ale, more commonly known as wild ale, is characterized by a unique sour flavor, produced during fermentation when acid-producing bacteria like lactobacillus or acetobacter feed on sugars.
+Sour ale, more commonly known as wild ale, is characterized by a unique sour flavour, produced during fermentation when acid-producing bacteria like lactobacillus or acetobacter feed on sugars.
 The acidity produced comes from mild concentrations of lactic or acetic acid and further develops during the aging process.
-Utilizing wooden bourbon barrels imbued with either vanillin or sherry plays a crucial role in augmenting the beer's flavor complexity during aging.
-The presence of esters and diacetyl fluctuates depending on the sought-after flavor profile of the brew.
+Utilizing wooden bourbon barrels imbued with either vanillin or sherry plays a crucial role in augmenting the beer's flavour complexity during aging.
+The presence of esters and diacetyl fluctuates depending on the sought-after flavour profile of the brew.
 The final ABV varies widely depending on the length and methods used during brewing.

 Belgian and French origin ale styles

 Table beer

 Table beer typically has a low ABV of around 0.5% - 2.0%.
 Popular in Eastern Europe, these beverages are brewed with malt barley, wheat, oats, or rye.
-They are commonly flavored with additive sugar and either orange or lemon peels to yield a citrus-like flavoring.
+They are commonly flavoured with additive sugar and either orange or lemon peels to yield a citrus-like flavouring.

 Session ale

 Session ale, named for its purpose of being enjoyed within a single "session" without inducing significant intoxication, features a low ABV, typically ranging from 3% to 5%.
 Though they share similarities with table beers, they maintain a higher alcohol percentage.
-They are characterized by a balanced flavor profile, as the production method does not stray far from traditional ale brewing.
-Esters may be present in medium quantities adding sweetness to the final flavor, while diacetyl is non-existent.
+They are characterized by a balanced flavour profile, as the production method does not stray far from traditional ale brewing.
+Esters may be present in medium quantities adding sweetness to the final flavour, while diacetyl is non-existent.
 Most commercially available ales fall under the distinction of session ales due to their cost-effective ability to be brewed in mass.

 Strong dark ale

-The flavor profile of dark ale is characterized by a malty sweetness resulting from the abundance of esters in the brew.
+The flavour profile of dark ale is characterized by a malty sweetness resulting from the abundance of esters in the brew.
 A discernible spiciness is attributed to yeast-derived phenolic compounds present in moderate quantities.
 Depending on the brand, the beer tends to have a modest level of bitterness owing to the hops during fermentation.
 The aroma of the brew is described as subtle yet persistent, due to phenol compounds.
-In terms of ABV, dark ale ranks notably high compared to other brews, ranging from 7.1% to 11.2%, often veiled by its diverse flavor profile.
+In terms of ABV, dark ale ranks notably high compared to other brews, ranging from 7.1% to 11.2%, often veiled by its diverse flavour profile.